 What follows ramps up the tension and suspense as Jessie has to deal with a very hungry stray dog, hallucinations dehydration, bad childhood memories, oh and a very strange man.
 Carla Gugino gives an impressive performance as the wife in distress here.
 It’s a smart psychological horror that’s not for the faint of heart and will have anyone thinking of getting the handcuffs out making sure they keep the key close.

-This gripping new drama arrived on Netflix last week without so much as a toot on a trumpet, but they should have been screaming about it from the rooftops.
+Gripping new drama The Sinner arrived on Netflix last week without so much as a toot on a trumpet, but they should have been screaming about it from the rooftops.
 It’s the latest on an ever growing list of binge worthy boxsets available on demand.

 It stars Jessica Biel as Cora Tannetti, wife and mother to a young son who suffers from inexplicable bouts of violent rage, that culminates in a peaceful day out at the lake with her family turning into a murderous rampage, as she stabs what appears to be a complete stranger to death.
 Who was he?
 Why did she do it?
 More importantly who is Cora Tannetti?
 This tantalising mystery unravels as the weary, grizzled, truth searching Detective Harry Ambrose (Bill Pullman) who’s own personal life offers a worthy sub plot, realises there might be more to this murder than meets the eye.